Susquehannah Turnpike: History

 An early effort to build a road to the settlements along the Susquehanna River was begun in 1790 by the state government, funded by lotteries.
 This effort fell through, and a private company, the Susquehanna Turnpike Company, was chartered in 1800 to build the road "from the town of Salisbury in the state of Connecticut to Wattle's Ferry, on the Susquehannah River."
 The construction was toilsome and long; notably, several bridges were washed out in 1804.
 Despite the troubles, the turnpike was opened in 1806.
 Before it had opened, the portion east of the Hudson River was spun off as the Ancram Turnpike in 1804.

 Immediately upon the turnpike's opening, shunpikes began to pop up to avoid the tollbooths.
 One notable shunpike was in Meredith, now part of Davenport, on a road now called Miller Hill Road.
 It was eliminated by an act relocating the local toll booth nearer to the Kortright Creek, making it impossible to avoid the tollbooth; “Shunpikers, if caught, had to pay three times the toll”.
 To alleviate the loss of revenue from shunpikers, toll booths began to be set up at twice the interval as before, charging half the old toll at each booth.

 To extend this road beyond the Susquehanna River, the Susquehanna and Bath Turnpike Company was chartered in 1804 to run "from the Susquehanna river in the town of Jerico [now known as Bainbridge], in Chenango County, to the town of Bath, in the County of Steuben".
-The company experienced similar, if not worse conditions in building the road, not even having a Iroquois trail to guide them.
+The company experienced similar, if not worse conditions in building the road, not even having an Iroquois trail to guide them.

 Beginning in the 1820s, turnpikes began to decline across the state, due to competition from the Erie Canal and railroads.
 This included the companies maintaining the Catskill Turnpike.
 The Susquehanna Turnpike Company also had the problem of being too large to maintain, and the road was so poorly maintained there was only one tollbooth that collected tolls, as was the practice for an unmaintained road, as early as 1828.
 The Susquehanna Turnpike was made a public road in 1856, though the company only folded in 1901.